-“The only thing that she’ll be checking is her books’ popularity,” said Logan, “because popularity ain’t the same if you promote a movie too much and it falls flat on its face just as it reaches the finish line.”
+“The only thing she’ll be checking is her books’ popularity,” said Logan, “because popularity ain’t the same if you promote a movie too much and it falls flat on its face as it reaches the finish line.”

 “Logan,” said Leilar, “you have a lot to learn about popularity and promotion, especially when it comes to movies.
 Right now, scores of Harry Potter fans are up in arms about the whole thing, with the movie flopping in theaters and nobody reading the Harry Potter books.
 You’ve done some serious damage to the Harry Potter fandom with your controversial video the same way that Johnathan Peck destroyed “The Spirit Keeper” with his essay claiming that homosexuality was being sold to children.”

 “Who cares about what those Harry Potter fans think?” said Andrea.

 “It’s not like anyone’s going to listen to them,” said Dicky.
 “Not since Logan’s video was released on the Internet and everybody now knows the truth about Harry Potter.
 Since people know the truth about Harry Potter, nobody wants to have anything to do with the books or the movie based on the books.
 We got rid of an epic disaster before it could begin.”